cryptpad/blueprints/roadmap/index.md

 ---
 layout: layouts/base
+title: "Roadmap to the next-generation CryptPad"
+eleventyNavigation:
   title: Roadmap
-eleventyNavigation:
   order: 3
 ---

 <div>

 <!-- XXX if text is added as markdown it breaks the mermaid diagram below -->

-# Roadmap to the next-generation CryptPad

 We explore and outline desired features for the next-generation CryptPad: